geotools/geotools/docs/user/library/coverage/jdbc/index.rst

 The name attribute of the <spatialExtension> has to be one of the following values

-* universal (a vendor neutral JDBC approach which should work with any jdbc database with BLOB support)
+* universal (a vendor neutral JDBC approach which should work with any JDBC database with BLOB support)
 * db2 (use spatial extender)
 * mysql (use the spatial features of mysql)
 * postgis (use the spatial features of postgis)